denoland/std/node/README.md

 ### Deprecated

-These builtins are deprecated in Node.js v13 and will probably not be
+These modules are deprecated in Node.js and will probably not be
 polyfilled:

 - domain